Google Workspace SSO

 - Select an existing category or create a new category by using the Manage option.
 The app tile will appear in this category for IDaaS users.

-Paste the link for the app into the Application URL field
+- Switch back to the Add Application window and paste the link for the app into the Application URL field

 - Select the preferred Identity Provider for this app